Your membership has expired

 Air Conditioners

-The Hisense is the only smaller model in our ratings with a double hose, which might improve efficiency.
-In terms of cooling a room, the unit performs about as well as any of the portables, which is to say okay but not nearly as well as a top-performing window unit.
-It gets top scores for its ability to bounce back from a brownout, and while it isn’t exactly quiet, it’s less noisy than other small units we’ve tested.
+This Hisense is the only smaller portable AC model in our ratings with a double hose, which might improve efficiency.
+In terms of cooling a room, the unit performs about as well as any portable, which is to say okay but not nearly as well as a top-performing window unit.
+It earns top scores for its ability to bounce back from a brownout, and while it isn’t exactly quiet, it’s quieter than other small units we’ve tested.
 At 52 pounds, it’s also one of the lightest units we’ve tested.
 Hisense air conditioners get average marks for owner satisfaction and predicted reliability in our member survey.

 Air Purifiers